 | Execution stack | Built for crypto market microstructure | Adapted from traditional trading platforms |

-The Complexity Trap of Multi-Asset Firms
+The Complexity Trap of Generic Multi-Asset Firms

 Each asset class has unique characteristics, regulatory requirements, and market dynamics.
 A firm trying to support forex, commodities, indices, and crypto simultaneously must spread its resources, expertise, and technology across all these domains.
-The result is mediocre execution across the board rather than excellence in one area.
+The result is mediocre execution across the board rather than excellence in any one area.

 Crypto markets are fundamentally different from traditional assets.
 They operate 24/7, have unique volatility patterns, face different regulatory frameworks, and require specialized infrastructure for custody, execution, and risk management.
 A firm that treats crypto as just another asset class alongside forex or stocks is unlikely to optimize for these unique characteristics.